Pejačević family: Family branches

 Considering the relative large size and territorial distribution of the family, historians have divided it into the several branches, according to the most significant assets.
 Hence the following branches came out: Našice branch, Virovitica branch and Ruma-Retfala branch.

 Našice branch

-Našice estate was the one of the family's properties managed by Josip II Pejačević.
+Našice estate was one of the family's properties managed by Josip II Pejačević.
 He bought it on August 3, 1734, together with his brother Ignjat Tomo (English: Ignatius (Iggy) Thomas).
 He built a manor house there for his family, after he had finished his military service and returned home.
 Našice stayed part of the family's property for the next 211 years, until 1945.
 As several male members of the family died within a couple of years of each other in the 1760s, Josip inherited all their possessions, because he remained the only heir in the whole family.

 After Josip's death, all of his property was divided among his children Žigmund (Sigismund; 1741–1806), Josipa Elizabeta (Josephine Elizabeth), Karlo III Ferdinand (Charles III Ferdinand; 1745–1815) and Antun (Anthony; 1749–1802).